 3. Before moving angle adjusting rod, stop motor and tilt motor to full tilt position.
 Move angle adjusting rod and lower motor completely.

-4. Continue this procedure until the best minimum trim angle is achieved for
+4. Continue this procedure until the best minimum trim angle is achieved for your boat/motor combination.

 The power trim has a range of 15 degrees (Q) and may be operated at any boat speed or at rest.
 The degree of trim is controlled by use of the trim/tilt switch.
 The trim gauge, which operates when the ignition is on, indicates the trim position of your motor.

 To operate the power trim, hold the trim/tilt switch in the "UP" position to raise the bow or in the "DOWN" position to lower the bow of the boat.

 To familiarize yourself with power trim and its effect on the boats operating characteristics, three test runs should be made:

 - Mid-trim

 - Bow Down